Caterpillar D9: Military applications

-Caterpillar Inc. does not manufacture a military version of the D9 per se, but the attributes that make the D9 popular for major construction projects make it desirable for military applications, as well, and with Israeli modifications and armor, it has been particularly effective for the Israel Defense Forces and also used by KBR in Iraq.
+Caterpillar Inc. does not manufacture a military version of the D9.
+However, the attributes that make the D9 popular for major construction projects make it desirable for certain military applications.

-The US Army used D9 bulldozers to clear forest in the Vietnam War, but after the war, they were replaced with smaller and cheaper Caterpillar D7G bulldozers.
-D7G bulldozers are still very common in US combat engineering battalions, but a series of oft-recurrent suggestions have been made to replace the lighter D7Gs with the newer and more heavily armored D9s.
+The US Army used D9 bulldozers to clear forest in the Vietnam War, but after the war they were replaced with smaller and cheaper Caterpillar D7G bulldozers.
+D7G bulldozers are still very common in US combat engineering battalions; currently the US Army fields around 1300 D7r’s that are a combination of armored and non armored.
+A series of suggestions have been made to replace the lighter D7Gs with the newer and more heavily armored D9s.

-The Caterpillar D9 have been used by the Israel Defense Forces (IDF) since it was introduced, but an armored model, with Israeli-developed vehicle armor kit, was introduced only in 1986, on the D9L.
-The IDF Caterpillar D9 armored bulldozer is operated by combat soldiers from the Combat Engineering Corps (Hebrew: חיל ההנדסה הקרבית) after going through a 2-month course.
-Many of the D9 operators are reservists and veterans, who operated heavy equipment also as civilians.
-The current models of the D9 employed by the IDF are the D9L, D9N, D9R, and D9T.
-Most of the IDF's D9 fleet today are composed of the D9R with slat armor.
+The Israel Defense Forces (IDF) have used the D9 since it was introduced..
+The armored IDF Caterpillar D9 was introduced in 1986 on the D9L.
+Fitted with an Israeli-developed vehicle armor kit, and modified variously by the Israel Defense Forces, Israeli Military Industries and Israel Aerospace Industries, it has proven particularly effective.

 IDF D9 bulldozers were used during the Second Intifada (2000–2005) to demolish Palestinian structures and clear improvised explosive devices.
 The Israeli armor provides protection from small arms and explosives, and the bulldozers were used the Battle of Jenin 2002 during Operation Defensive Shield.
 A 2003 incident involving an IDF D9, in which a 23-year-old American activist was killed, resulted in a lawsuit brought against Caterpillar, Inc. in the United States.
 The court dismissed the case on grounds that it was outside their jurisdiction, and that Israeli tort law was a sufficient avenue to pursue remedies.

-Today, the D9 is one of the main combat engineering tools of the IDF and is considered a valuable asset.
+The D9 remains one of the main combat engineering tools of the IDF, which currently deploys the D9L, D9N, D9R, and D9T.
+Most of the IDF's D9 fleet today are composed of the D9R with slat armor..

+A similarly modified armored D9 was also used by KBR in Iraq.